From the author: What really happens in the Bermuda Triangle...

 "Sure," said Kevin.
 "Maybe we'll collapse into a reality where I never forgot anything.
 Or where you learned to keep your mouth shut."

-“You’re a such a pig, Kevin,” said Kate.
+"You're a such a pig, Kevin," said Kate.
+"If you made your own universe, all the women in it would be barefoot and pregnant."

 "Season Five?"
 The proprietor took off his glasses.
 "What planet are you guys from?"